 Career Information for a Degree in Precision Metal Working

-Associate degree programs in precision metal working prepare students to work with drill presses, lathes, mills and other machine tools used in manufacturing.
+Associate's degree programs in precision metal working prepare students to work with drill presses, lathes, mills and other machine tools used in manufacturing.
 Most programs include subjects in machine shop blueprint reading, mathematics, metal fabrication and metallurgy.
-Courses can also teach students to weld or use computer-aided design (CAD) software.
+Courses also might teach students to weld or use computer-aided design (CAD) software.
 Career options available to graduates of these 2-year programs are outlined below.

-These workers are responsible for setting up, controlling and monitoring the machine tools used to fabricate metal parts used in a variety of industries.
-In some instances, the cutting and grinding of metal stock is performed manually, but machinists might also program instructions into computer numerically controlled (CNC) machines in order to automatically regulate the size and speed of a cut.
+These workers set up, control and monitor the machine tools used to fabricate metal parts used in a variety of industries.
+In some instances, the cutting and grinding of metal stock is performed manually, but machinists might also program instructions into computer numerically controlled (CNC) machines to automatically regulate the size and speed of a cut.
 Machinists could also be responsible for fine tuning machines' cutting pieces or examining finished products to ensure they meet the specifications outlined by blueprints and CAD designs.